| Cheesequake State

 and southern New Jersey.

-The Interpretive Center is located a
+The Nature Center is located a

 short distance from the trailhead parking area on the